papertrail/profiler/README.md

 * Requires Java 8 and therefore no dependency on joda-time anymore (since v1.1.0)
 * Now as OSGI bundle (since v1.1.1)

-It's meant to be a drop-in replacement using the package name as the original
+It's meant to be a simple replacement using the same package name as the original (just with the Java 8 `Duration` type)

 Original sources Copyright 2015 Papertrail, Inc.